THE TOP PERFORMING LEAD BATTERY POWERED ELECTRIC BIKE IN THE WORLD!

 That was the design goal.
 Go as fast and as far as possible on the lowest cost per performance bike.

 We even entered our ZEV in the Koln Germany Intermot road racing scooter program against all of the big lithium bikes and finished after 30 minutes of flat out racing.
 Then we put that same bike back on the demonstration track for people to drive without even charging it again.
 The motor and controller never even got hot.
-There is no company in the world that makes a more powerful or faster lead battery bike or bike for the price.
+There is no company in the world that makes a more powerful or faster bike for the price.

 This is your maximum performance for the dollar bike.
 The low price of the silicone batteries compared to lithium and the new design high power capacity and battery current flow rates make it possible.